sublimetext-io/docs.sublimetext.io/docs/reference/pc_reviewing.md

 * Check if the URLs specified 404.

-## Similar packages
+## Dealing with similar packages

 We try to keep duplicated packages at a minimum because of several reasons, mainly:

-1. Users will have to choose between several packages that all achieve practically the same thing, usually without a clear indication which will be best for them.
+- Users will have to choose between several packages that all achieve practically the same thing, usually without a clear indication which will be best for them.
-2. Package authors or maintainers are also effectively doubling their work (of maintenance).
+- Package authors or maintainers will be effectively doubling their work (of maintenance).
   This can be prevented by working together on the same package (either by collaborating or by proposing pull requests).
-3. Having more contributors on one package increases it's long term life expectancy.
+- Having more contributors on one package increases it's long term life expectancy.
-4. Some times packages stop being maintained.
-Replacing those with a new package for the same utility keeps package control fresh.
+- Some times packages stop being maintained.
+  Replacing those with a new package for the same utility keeps Package Control fresh.

-If one or more similar packages exist, it's always recommended consolidate them and enhance an existing packag.
+If one or more similar packages exist, it's always recommended consolidate them and enhance an existing package.

+When an existing package is replaced, we always give the maintainer of the existing package at least 2 weeks to object.
+See also [2x2 week timeout][2x2].

 When in doubt,
 mention the author of a similar package